 Applications that are judged as not fulfilling the criteriae will be rejected.

-15th of December | DeiC has completed assessment of the applications.
+| Early to mid-June | DeiC has completed assessment of the applications.
 Applicants, universities, and HPC centres are briefed about the result.
-Resources are expected to be ready for use in mid-January 2025 |
+Resources are expected to be ready for use 1.
+July. |

-15th of December - mid-January 2025 | AU is free to dispose of a part of the HPC-ressourcer itself.
+| Mid-June - early July | AU is free to dispose of a part of the HPC-ressourcer itself.
 These resources are granted to those AU-applicants, who did not receive resources from DeiC, if the researchers in question decide to apply to the HPC Forum.
 The Forum handles these applications at their first meeting after the DeiC results are announced. |

 Out of the national HPC resources DeiC coordinates, 50% are allocated locally at the individual universities, while 45% are allocated following calls.
 The final 5% are so-called "sandbox", and is used for testing calculation methods by both new and experienced users.

-Should you decide to apply for access to the 45% resources allocated following calls, you application will be assessed by the E-ressource Committee, a national committee for allocation convened by DeiC, and containing representatives from all the Danish universities and scientific fields.
+Should you decide to apply for access to the 45% resources allocated following calls, you application will be assessed by the E-ressource Committee, a national committee for allocation convened by DeiC, with representatives from all the Danish universities and scientific fields.
 There are two annual calls, in January (with a deadline in March) and July (with a deadline in September).

 The individual university is responsible for allocating its own resources among the researchers.